Natooz/TorchToolkit/README.md

 # Flexformer

-Hi 👋, this is my personal implementation of the Transformer architecture.
-I use it as a flexible framework to build custom architectures and play around with attention, positional encoding and other optimizations from the latest research.
-It also includes some [utilities](flexformer/utils.py), [metrics](flexformer/metrics.py) and [sampling](flexformer/sampling.py) functions.
+Hi 👋, this is my personal PyTorch implementation of the **Transformer** architecture.
+I use it as a flexible framework to build custom architectures and play around with attention for my projects.
+It includes several positional encodings, some optimizations from recent research, and also [utilities](flexformer/utils.py), [metrics](flexformer/metrics.py) and [sampling](flexformer/sampling.py) functions.

 Feel free to use it, take the code for your projects, and raise an issue if you have question or a pull request if you want to contribute.